 Both DeveloperHub and ReadMe provide the following features:

-User guides, API References Viewer (OpenAPI), "Try It" API Playground, Customisation, Versioning, PDF Export, SSO, RBAC, Private Docs, Search Analytics, Export, Personalised Docs, Variables, Feedback, Custom Domains, Multi-Project Hosting on Single Domain, Multi-Project Search, Audit Logging
+User guides, API References, "Try It" API Playground, Customisation, Versioning, PDF Export, SSO, RBAC, Private Docs, Search Analytics, Export, Personalised Docs, Variables, Feedback, Custom Domains, Multi-Project Hosting on Single Domain, Multi-Project Search, Audit Logging

 To help you understand the difference in total cost of ownership between DeveloperHub and ReadMe, we provide the following comparison: